twiby/twibint/README.md

 These acceleration are mostly due to dropping inline assembly for core loops, and are based on `unsafe` Rust.
 Other `unsafe` features used include smartly swapping between `&[u32]` and `&[u64]` slices via pointers.

+To disable any `unsafe` code, use with the flag `--no-default-features` for a slower experience, but fully compiled in safe Rust.